aws/aws-cli/awscli/examples/ssm/describe-sessions.rst

 **To list all active Session Manager sessions**

-This example retrieves a list of the most recently created active sessions (both connected and disconnected) sessions from the past 30 days that were started by a particular user.
+This example retrieves a list of the active sessions created most recently (both connected and disconnected sessions) over the past 30 days that were started by a particular user.

 Command::